fatemehsrz/ML_Concepts/README.md

 ## Xavier Initialization vs He Initialization

- Xavier/Glorot initialization is designed to aliviate the problem of vanishing or exploding gradients during training.
-With a random initialization we do not have any assumption about the data, so the weights can explode or vanish in a particular case.
+Xavier/Glorot initialization is designed to alleviate the problem of vanishing or exploding gradients during training.
+With a random initialization, the model does not have any assumption about the data, therefore the weights can explode or vanish in a particular case.
 One good way is to assign the weights from a Gaussian distribution.
 Obviously this distribution would have zero mean and some finite variance.
-Let’s consider a linear neuron:
+Let us consider a linear neuron:

 $$
 \begin{aligned}